Particular/docs.particular.net/nservicebus/bridge/configuration.md

 The bridge provides the ability to change the address of the queue of incoming messages.

+> [!NOTE]
-NOTE: When forwarding messages to MSMQ endpoints that run on different servers than the bridge, the addresses of the queues that messages should be forwarded to _must_ be provided.
+> When forwarding messages to MSMQ endpoints that run on different servers than the bridge, the addresses of the queues that messages should be forwarded to _must_ be provided.

 snippet: custom-address